-- Immediately report any injury to supervisor/house supervisor - If you feel your injury requires medical evaluation, report to the Emergency Department.
-Be sure to have either the CA1 and CA16 forms (IPA) or Supervisors Report of Injury documents (Cherokee Nation) completed and bring them to the OHN (or Donna Washington in Human Resources) within 24 hours of the injury - Complete a WEBCIDENT form online (found on Hastings Share point page)
+- Immediately report any injury to supervisor/house supervisor - If you feel your injury requires medical evaluation, report to the Emergency Department - Complete a WEBCIDENT form online (found on Hastings Share point page)

 Occupational injuries and exposures can be very serious.
 It is YOUR responsibility to report them, obtain treatment when needed, and follow through with the required documentation to ensure proper care and follow-up are provided.
 Please follow the above instructions if you incur an occupational injury or exposure.